ComSSA/www.comssa.org.au/services/index.md

 ## Microsoft DreamSpark

-Microsoft provides students with a wide range of software licences for no charge, including Windows and Visual Studio.
+Microsoft provides computing students with a wide range of software licences for no charge, including Windows and Visual Studio.
 ComSSA manages a [DreamSpark Premium subscription][msdnaa] on behalf of the Department of Computing, so we're the people to talk to if you want to get your hands on a bunch of *free*